asakura4/30-Days-of-Python-Unlock-your-Python-Potential/README.md

 2. Web Scrapping

-Use yelp website to check the html.
+Use yelp website as example to web scrap by beautifulsoup

 Since html format is different from the course material, I just try to scrap partial data

 3. Web Scraping on Javascript Driven HTML

+Use selenium to open Javascript-Driven HTML website

+In the lesson, instructer use webdriver.Firefox() but I use webdriver.Chrome() in program.
-need to download chromedriver.exe aside the execute path
+It is required to download chromedriver.exe inside the execute path